Social Enterprise Development Initiative

 The SEDI online education and mentoring activities will help develop and grow the sector.
 The activities have been designed to create whole of sector resources and support to sit alongside the individualised support the SEDI grants provide.

-- commission learning and peer mentoring communities
+- commissioning learning and peer mentoring communities

-- point to and bring these elements together in one site online - Understorey - and help people navigate the sector
+- pointing to and bringing these elements together in one site online – Understorey(Opens external website) – to help people navigate the sector

-Working with the Social Enterprise Sector on the SEDI
+Working with the social enterprise sector on the SEDI

 In our engagement with the sector in 2023, we learnt that there needs to be a central place for the sector to learn, navigate and exchange to grow social enterprise impact.

 We recognise that a range of tools and platforms across the social enterprise sector exist.
 These tools facilitate finding sector actors and information.
-On 30 June 2024, SEA launched Understorey(Opens in a new tab/window) – a place to learn and exchange about social enterprise.
+On 30 June 2024, SEA launched Understorey(Opens external website) – a place to learn and exchange about social enterprise.
 Understorey is a place for diverse input, ideas and voices, including marginalised voices.
 It hosts, points to, and integrates with a range of quality resources about social enterprise.
-It will change and grow over time
+It will change and grow over time.